 Travel insurance may not provide you with cover if you ignore official advice and decide to travel to dangerous destinations.
 This is determined by the Australian Government Department of Foreign Affairs and Trade who issue up-to-date travel warnings on the Smartraveller website.

 Always check to ensure your destination is considered safe by the Australian Government.
-Your travel insurer is unlikely to provide you with any cover if your destination is listed as 'Do not travel' or 'Reconsider your need to travel'.
+Your travel insurer is unlikely to provide you with any cover if your destination is listed as 'Do not travel'.

 If you do decide to travel to these regions, be aware that you do so at your own risk and against the government’s advice.